Arkaeriit/reflet/README.md

 ### Starting address
 Any byte is a valid Reflet instruction.
-To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "Reflet" magic word.
+To enable a minimal value of error-correcting, the 4 first byte of a machine code file can be reserved for the "ASRM" magic word.
 To enable the existence of the magic word, the program starts at the 5th byte, at address 4.

 ## Interruptions
 A Reflet processor can react to external interruption and do special routines.
 There are 4 different interruptions going from 0 (the highest priority to 3, the lowest priority).